Norman and medieval London: Demography

 In the 1070s, London's population has been estimated at 18,000.
 The high point of London's population for this period is around 1300, when the population reached 80,000-100,000.
 This was greatly reduced following outbreaks of plague in the 14th century, and London's population has been estimated at 40,000 in 1377.
-This is over three times the size of the next largest English city, York, but smaller than other European cities such as Paris, Rome, Venice and Bruges.
+This was over three times the size of the next largest English city, York, but smaller than other European cities such as Paris, Rome, Venice and Bruges.
 90% of Londoners died before the age of 45, although wealthier people were more likely to live to 70 or 80.
 On average, London men grew to a height of 5 ft 7+1/2 in and London women to 5 ft 3 in.

 London was a centre of England's Jewish population.
 There was a Jewish burial ground at Jewin Street, on the site of the modern-day Barbican Centre, from 1177, Old Jewry was known as the Jewish quarter from 1181, and London's first synagogue is on Ironmonger Lane, being first recorded in 1227 and forced to close in 1285.
 In the 13th century, one member of the community was chosen as Presbyter Judaeorum, or "chief of the Jews", with the physician Elias of London being one notable holder of the post.
 After Jews were expelled from the country by the 1290 Edict of Expulsion, there was only one legal way for Jews to remain in England, which was to convert to Christianity.
 There was an almshouse called the Domus Conversorum on Chancery Lane for converted Jews, who were still banned from entering into trades and therefore dependent on charity.

 Several communities of foreign merchants were resident in London, including French wine merchants, and Danish and German traders.
 London also received visitors from further afield, such as Heraclius, the Patriarch of Jerusalem, in 1185, and the Byzantine emperor Manuel II Palaiologos in 1400.